iqb-berlin/iqb-components/README.md

  - a string called `BugReportTargetKey`.

 With **BugReportConfig** you can hide some fields in the Dialog.
-An example use case is: In your app, you have a login and by this you allready have a username and email for your BugReport.
+An example use case is: In your app, you have a login and by this you already have a username and email for your BugReport.
 So you provide both in the initial BugReport hide those fields from the dialog and hide the corresponding fields with the config.

 The **BugReportTargetKey** must be the key of one of the repositories in `GITHUB_DATA`.
-If you don't have more than one repository as target and the key is, as in the example above `default`, you don't have to worry about that.
+If you don't have more than one repository as target, and the key is, as in the example above `default`, you don't have to worry about that.

 The **BugReport**-interface holds several optional fields of information which could be useful for the person receiving the BugReport.
 No fields are required, which ones you use depend on your implementation and your needs.
 Most fields